akshaya-1608/SentimentalAnalysis/README.md

-Here’s a clean and informative `README.md` you can use for your Sentiment Analysis NLP project.
-It includes a description, setup instructions, sample inputs, and expected outputs.

----

 # 🎭 Sentiment Analysis on Movie Reviews

 This Python project uses **Natural Language Processing (NLP)** and **Machine Learning** to classify movie reviews as **Positive 😊** or **Negative 😞**.

 It utilizes the **NLTK movie\_reviews** dataset, `CountVectorizer` for feature extraction, and a **Naive Bayes Classifier** for prediction.
 It also includes a live terminal interface for testing custom reviews.

----

 ## 🚀 Features